"These boys can sing like whisky angels" GLASTONBURY FESTIVAL

 We might be biased but we think there is a strong argument for sayign that the Arts Club is the most beautiful venue in Scotland!

 And they're off!
 Kicking things off with 'Night In The Box', the set list ran on to 'Traveller', 'Take Another Ride', 'Oh My God', 'War', 'Waking up Sideways', 'I Don't Know', 'Gambler', 'Panic Day', 'Secret Tells A Lie' and 'Betrayal'.
 It didn't disappoint a crowd who knew all the words to every one of the band's great songs and anthems.

 After the full set the band came back on to rapturous applause to give a glorious encore starting with 'People Like Me' and ending with an epic version of 'Stray Cat'.
 It was really a momumental start to the life of the venue and paved the way for many more amazing nights.
-A huge thank you to the band for saying 'Yes' in the first place - no idea what made them decide to come and entertain everyone here but we are so happy and pleased they did and look forward to welcoming the boys back before too long!
+A huge thank you to the band for saying 'Yes' in the first place - no idea what made them decide to come and entertain everyone here but we are so happy and pleased they did!

 Norwegian singer songwriter Dagny was the first artist to appear at Inchyra, bringing her fabulous voice to the Byre in May 2014.
 Dagny has since gone on to release songs that have, at last count, had over 24 million streams and as we write is currently songwriting in LA.